 Directions:

-Begin by sauteing the onions, carrots, celery and one cup of the chicken in the butter on medium heat in a larger soup pot.
-Saute the vegetables until they begin to get soft and then add the fresh garlic and saute for two minutes.
+Saute the onions, carrots, celery in the butter on medium heat in a larger soup pot.
+Saute the vegetables until they begin to get soft and then add the fresh garlic and saute for two minutes off to the side.
 Add the flour and mix in/toss with the butter and vegetables until you get a paste like mixture.
-Saute the flour mixture (while stirring) for two minutes (until the flour gets a golden color) and then add the chicken stock and water.
+Saute the flour mixture (while stirring) for two minutes (until the flour gets a golden color).

 Fresh rosemary can overpower a soup quickly and I was conservative on the rosemary measurement for this reason.
 If you want more rosemary, I would taste the soup 5-10 minutes after you have added it to see if you want to add a little more.